-Fibrous cortical defects typically occur in children, and indeed are one of the most common benign bony lesions, which combined with non-ossifying fibromas are seen in up to 30 - 40% of skeletally immature children/adolescents 3.
+Fibrous cortical defects typically occur in children (usually 2-15 years), and indeed are one of the most common benign bony lesions, which combined with non-ossifying fibromas are seen in up to 40% of skeletally immature children/adolescents 3.
 There is a male predilection by a ratio of 2:1 3.

-During the healing phase, there is an increase in osteoblastic activity as the defect is replaced by new bone, gradually being remodelled and completely disappearing 2.
+During the healing phase, there is an increase in osteoblastic activity as new bone replaces the defect, gradually being remodeled and completely disappearing 2.

-The typically occur within the metaphysis or diametaphyseal junction and appear as small (<2-3 cm) lucent defects within the cortex that over time become sclerotic as they heal.
+They typically occur in the metaphysis or diametaphyseal junction and appear as small (<2-3 cm) lucent defects within the cortex that over time become sclerotic as they heal.
 They are typically located in the distal femur or proximal or distal tibia.
-They are much less frequently seen in the upper limb 2-3.
+They are much less frequently seen in the upper limb 2,3.

 Importantly, there is no associated soft tissue mass 3.

 - outlined by a thin rim of sclerosis

 - no involvement of the underlying medullary cavity

 - T2: variable, depending on the phase of healing 3